-Bazzite is an atomic distribution based on Fedora.
-The Bazzite distribution is designed with gaming in mind.
+Bazzite is an immutable Linux distribution based on Fedora and designed with gaming in mind.
 It can run on desktop computers, the Steam Deck, and other handheld gaming devices.
 The base system is read-only and packages are usually supplied using Flatpak bundles.
+Bazzite is available in GNOME and KDE Plasma desktop variants.

 To compare the software in this project to the software available in other distributions, please see our Compare Packages page.